flowck/go-hackernews-service/.todo/index.md

 ## Miscellaneous

-- Set up a CI pipeline with actions;
+- Containerize it with `Docker;
+- Setup an SQL migrations tool
+- Setup the ORM
 - Setup a test suit for development and ci environment;
-- Conteinerize it with `Docker;
+- ~~Set up a CI pipeline with actions;~~
 - ~~Set up `Task`;~~
 - ~~Setup the db config~~
 - ~~Setup the config struct~~